splunk/public-o11y-docs/apm/db-query-perf/db-perf-nosql.rst

 Manage NoSQL database monitoring
 =======================================

 You can pause and restart the indexing of NoSQL metrics at any time and separately from SQL metrics.
+Pausing NoSQL indexing can help optimize cardinality when focusing on other types of databases.

-See :ref:`manage-TMS` for more information.
+See :ref:`manage-TMS` for more information on how to pause or restart NoSQL metrics indexing.